Skip to main content

 Soon after birth, uninterrupted skin-to-skin contact and breastfeeding are the key to making plenty of milk.

-If either of the babies is small or not able to latch or feed effectively, you will be supported to express milk until your supply improves and breastfeeding is well-established.
+If either of the babies is small or not able to latch or feed effectively, you will be supported to express milk until:

 Aim to give as much breast milk as possible to your babies.
 The amount of breast milk you produce depends on how often and how effectively your babies feed.
-If your babies are unable to feed effectively, you will need to express milk to improve your supply.
+If your babies cannot feed effectively, you will need to express milk to improve your supply.

 Getting breastfeeding off to a good start